 - Once you've cut through both sides of the backbone, discard the bone (or save it to make stock).
 Turn the chicken over and press down with both hands on the breastbone to flatten the chicken.

-- Place the spatchcocked chicken on a baking tray and pour over one-third of the sauce.
+- Place the spatchcocked chicken, breast-side-up, on a baking tray and pour over one-third of the sauce.
 Sprinkle with the remaining ½ tsp salt and the black pepper.½ tsp black pepper

 - After 45 minutes, baste the chicken and spoon over 2 more tablespoons of the sauce.
 Place back in the oven for a further 10-15 minutes until the chicken is cooked through.